-If a license holder fails to pay fees, taxes, penalties and interest, the Department of Revenue may begin a civil suit against the license holder for recovery of the debt.
-If successful, the department becomes a judgment creditor and can use the normal collection procedures open to such a creditor.
+If a license holder fails to pay fees, taxes, penalties and interest, the Department of Revenue may begin civil actions against the license holder for recovery of the debt.
+This may include suspension of the registration and a lien may be filed with the register of deeds in the county that you reside in.